-Topics and Problems in Public Affairs
+PAF \380.Topics and Problems in Public Affairs2- 4 creditsTBAPermission

 Courses on special topics both substantive and procedural in public affairs and leadership in both the international and domestic realms.
 Objectives will vary with each offering, but in general will be at the upper level, requiring previous study of the political process, civic life and leadership.